ManujaDemin-dev/MeshMusic_bot/README.md

 # 🎵 MeshMusic - Discord Music Bot

+*MeshMusic* is an open-source Discord music bot built with **Discord.js**.
+It supports high-quality music streaming using **Lavalink**, a queue system for managing tracks.
 > *MeshMusic* is an open-source Discord music bot built with **Discord.js**.
 It supports high-quality music streaming using **Lavalink**, a queue system for managing tracks.

 ---